Filipino Americans: Politics

 Due to scattered living patterns, it is nearly impossible for Filipino American candidates to win an election solely based on the Filipino-American vote.
 Filipino-American politicians have increased their visibility over the past few decades.
 Ben Cayetano (Democrat), former governor of Hawaii, became the first governor of Filipino descent in the United States.
 The number of Congressional members of Filipino descent doubled to numbers not reached since 1937, two when the Philippine Islands were represented by non-voting Resident Commissioners, due to the 2000 senatorial election.
 In 2009 three Congress-members claimed at least one-eighth Filipino ethnicity; the largest number to date.
 Since the resignation of Senator John Ensign in 2011 (the only Filipino American to have been a member of the Senate), and Representative Steve Austria (the only Asian Pacific American Republican in the 112th Congress) choosing not to seek reelection and retire, Representative Robert C. Scott was the only Filipino American in the 113th Congress.
 In the 116th United States Congress, Scott was joined by Rep. TJ Cox, bringing the number of Filipino Americans in Congress to two.
 In the 117th United States Congress, Scott once again became the sole Filipino-American Representative after Cox was defeated in a rematch against David Valadao.

-Most Filipino-American registered voters identify with or lean to the Democratic Party.
-About two-thirds of Filipino-American voters (68%) are Democrats or lean Democratic, while 31% are Republicans or lean Republican.

 Socioeconomic demographics

 Economics

-Filipino Americans are largely middle class with 62% of households being middle income.
-However, only 21% of Filipino-American households are Upper Income compared to 27% for all Asian households.
+According to Pew Research study in 2024,Filipino Americans are largely middle class with 62% of households being middle income.
+From the same study, 21% of Filipino-American households were reportedly Upper Income; this is higher than the 17% rate for All Americans, comparable to the 21% rate of White Americans, and lower than the 27% rate of All Asian households.
 They are less likely to be Upper Income than all Asians.
 Filipino Americans have high labor force participation rates and 67% of Filipino Americans are employed.

 Filipino Americans are more likely to live in larger, overcrowded (8.7% of Filipino housing units compared to 3.5% of total population), multi-generational (34%) households compared to the general population.
 The average household size for Filipino Americans in 2023 was 2.99 compared to 2.49 for the general population.

 The impressive annual median household income and low poverty rates must be approached with caution, for median household income represents the combined earnings of several family or household members often living in crowded and less than adequate houses.